Automata Linear Dynamic Logic on Finite Traces: Introducing ALDL Introducing ALDLf

 The first step in defining ALDL$_f$ is to define its syntax.
 We define two objects, the syntax of an ALDL$_f$ formula and the structure of a path automaton.
 We define the objects by mutual recursion because an ALDL$_f$ formula may have path automata as components and a path automaton may have ALDL$_f$ formulas in its alphabet in the form of \textit{tests}, which are a special construct that syntactically consists of an ALDL$_f$ formula followed by a question mark.

-Let $AP$ be the set of atomic propositions, $\mathcal{P}$ be the set of propositional formulas over $AP$, and $\mathcal{P^-} = \{ \zeta^- \mid \zeta \in \mathcal{P} \}$.
-The alphabet of a path automaton includes elements from $\mathcal{P}$ and $\mathcal{P^-}$, which are used to express temporal modalities.
-The elements of $\mathcal{P}$ are used to express future modalities, while the elements of $\mathcal{P^-}$ are used to express past modalities.
+Let $AP$ be the set of atomic propositions, $PForm$ be the set of propositional formulas over $AP$, and $PForm^- = \{ \zeta^- \mid \zeta \in PForm \}$ (note that $\zeta^-$ is the symbol $\zeta$ with a marker; it is not negation).
+The alphabet of a path automaton includes elements from $PForm$ and $PForm^-$, which are used to express temporal modalities.
+The elements of $PForm$ are used to express future modalities, while the elements of $PForm^-$ are used to express past modalities.
 As mentioned earlier, a path automaton's alphabet may contain ALDL$_f$ formulas in the form of tests, which allow the automaton to make a transition without consuming input so long as the test is satisfied, which is explained further in the semantics section.
 A question mark following a formula indicates that the formula is a test.

-\begin{definition} We define syntax of an ALDL$_f$ formula and the structure of a path automaton by mutual recursion:\\
+\begin{definition} We define syntax of an ALDL$_f$ formula and the structure of a path automaton by mutual recursion:

 \textbf{(1.1):} An ALDL$_f$ formula $\varphi$ is generated by the following grammar: